UNLOCK FREE TRAINING

 What Are The Wholesaling Laws In Mississippi?

-There are no laws on Mississippi’s books specifically addressing wholesaling as a real estate investment strategy.
+No laws on Mississippi’s books specifically address wholesaling as a real estate investment strategy.

-However, Miss.
-Code Ann.
-Title 73 – Professions & Vocations Chapter 35 – The Real Estate Brokers License Law of 1954 sets forth the state's rules for real estate activities.
-The first provision notes those behaviors that are unlawful without a real estate license.
+However, the previously discussed Title 73 Chapter 35 state legislation sets forth the rules for real estate activities.
+The first provision notes unlawful behaviors without a real estate license.

-According to § 73-35-3, a real estate broker is defined as all persons, partnerships, associations or corporations, who for a fee, list, sell, purchase, exchange, rent, lease, manage or auction any real estate, or the improvements thereon, or who negotiate or attempt to negotiate any such activity, that intended to result in a real estate transaction.
+According to § 73-35-3, a real estate broker is defined as all persons, partnerships, associations or corporations who list, sell, purchase, exchange, rent, lease, manage or auction any real estate or the improvements thereon for a fee or who negotiate or attempt to negotiate any such activity intended to result in a real estate transaction.

 Further, the the term "real estate" is defined to include leaseholds as well as any and every interest or estate in land.

-It is illegal for real estate wholesalers to perform or act for another – for a fee as that would rise to the definition of the actions that require a real estate license in Mississippi.
-It is, however, legal for a real estate wholesaler to represent themself as a party looking to sell an asset – which are those rights created by the execution of a legally enforceable purchase agreement.
+It is illegal for real estate wholesalers to perform or act for another—for a fee—as that would rise to the definition of the actions that require a real estate license in Mississippi.
+It is, however, legal for a real estate wholesaler to represent themselves as a party looking to sell an asset, which are those rights created by the execution of a legally enforceable purchase agreement.

 Do You Need A Real Estate License To Wholesale In Mississippi?

-No – a real estate investor in Mississippi wholesaling an investment property will NOT need a real estate license if the wholesaler's actions fall outside the boundaries that require a Mississippi real estate license.
+No, a real estate investor in Mississippi wholesaling an investment property will not need a real estate license if the wholesaler's actions fall outside the boundaries that require a Mississippi real estate license.
+In other words, it is legal to wholesale real estate in Mississippi without a license, but that doesn't mean you can't get one.

 Additionally, it is essential to note that Miss.
 Code Ann.
 Title 73 – Professions & Vocations Chapter 35 does not apply in these instances to attorneys at law, any person holding in good faith a duly executed power of attorney from the owner, authorizing the final consummation and execution for the sale, purchase, leasing or exchange of real estate, public officers while performing their duties, and anyone dealing exclusively in oil and gas leases and mineral rights.
 (Section 73-35-3(8))